-To be fair, Apple received some really positive feedback from parts of the iOS 11 presentation at WWDC.
+To be fair, Apple received some really positive feedback from parts of the iOS 11 presentation at WWDC back in June.
 Fans had been waiting for years to customize the Control Center, as well as for native screen recording.
 But if there was one thing that got fanboys and Apple haters raging about in unison, it's that weird, incomprehensible notification system.

 Seriously, what is up with the Notification Center?
 It doesn't make any sense.
-To access your notifications from within an app or your home screen, you swipe down from the top just like always — but when you do, you'll find yourself on your lock screen, which they're calling a cover sheet.
+To access your notifications from within an app or your home screen, you swipe down from the top just like always — but when you do, you'll find yourself on your lock screen, which Apple called a cover sheet during the betas.
 And this isn't a bug.
-This system is a part of every beta and could be seen during the live address yesterday.
 This nuisance was intentional.

 If you have current notifications, they will show up here.
 If you tap on them, they will take you to the app.
 Pretty standard.

 The biggest problem with the new Notification Center, in my opinion, is when you swipe down from the top of your lock screen.
 You see an "Earlier Today" section appear briefly, then disappear.
 Why couldn't they just keep the gesture the same?
 Instead, now you have to swipe up on the screen to see your recent notifications, and you need to be careful not to swipe up your Control Center instead.

 Plus, worse yet, when you're on the lock screen and access your recent notifications, there's no way to get rid of them.
 You can't swipe up from the bottom of the screen to hide the shade — you have to click the power button then wake the iPhone again to remove them from the screen.